-- Each house is to have a television set and a VCR/DVD that are accessible to the priests of the house in common. - Each rectory will provide for each priest living in the rectory basic cable TV and Internet access into the quarters of each priest at parish expense. - Pastor and Parochial Vicar will be provided by the parish with a computer for ministerial work. - All other electronic equipment/appliances are the responsibility of the individual priest himself.
+- Each house is to have a television, receiver, and media player(s) that are accessible to the priests of the house in common.
+If a priest chooses to have a television, receiver, and media player(s) in his quarters, this is the personal financial responsibility of the priest. - Each rectory will provide for basic cable TV and Internet access into the quarters of each priest at parish expense.
+This does not include special, sport or ethnic related channels, pay-per-view, movie rentals or other services such as NetFlix.
+These are considered personal expenses of the individual priest. - Pastor and Parochial Vicar will each be provided by the parish with a (one) computer for ministerial work.
+Note: If the parish pays for the computer it remains the property of the parish. - All other electronic equipment/appliances are the responsibility of the individual priest himself.
+Note: Any equipment/appliances that are purchased by the parish remain parish property.